jantrienes/simple-patho/README.md

 This repository provides the code for following paper:

-> Jan Trienes, Jörg Schlötterer, Hans-Ulrich Schildhaus, Christin Seifert.
-2022. **Patient-friendly Clinical Notes: Towards a new Text Simplification Dataset.** _To Appear_.
+> Jan Trienes, Jörg Schlötterer, Hans-Ulrich Schildhaus, and Christin Seifert.
+2022.
+[Patient-friendly Clinical Notes: Towards a new Text Simplification Dataset](https://aclanthology.org/2022.tsar-1.3/).
+In _Proceedings of the Workshop on Text Simplification, Accessibility, and Readability (TSAR-2022)_, pages 19–27, Abu Dhabi, United Arab Emirates (Virtual).
+Association for Computational Linguistics.

 Sharing of the dataset is currently underway.
 For the time being, the code in the repository can be run with the paragraph-level simplification dataset by [Devaraj et al., (NAACL 2021)](https://doi.org/10.18653/v1/2021.naacl-main.395).